Thermometer in Car

 2.1 Using an Analog Thermometer

-Install the thermometer: Locate a suitable spot within your car to place the thermometer, typically on the dashboard or near the vent.
-Ensure the thermometer’s sensor is placed in an area where it will get an accurate reading of the air temperature.
+Install the thermometer: Locate a suitable spot in your car, typically on the dashboard or near the vent.
+Ensure the thermometer’s sensor is placed in an area that provides an accurate reading of air temperature.

 Wait for stabilization: Allow the thermometer to adjust to the car’s temperature, which may take several minutes, depending on whether the vehicle has been in direct sunlight or a shaded area.